 2012 Biological Anthropology: Heather Dingwall; Archaeology: Michiko Reynolds

-2011 Anthropology: Tatyana Shpigel, Jack Van Paepeghem; Biological Anthropology: Katherine Markham
+2011 Anthropology: Tatyana Shpigel and Jack Van Paepeghem; Biological Anthropology: Katherine Markham

 2010 Anthropology: Alexandra Levin; Archaeology: Melissa Cradic; Biological Anthropology: Helen Alesbury

-2009 Anthropology: Lauren Deal, Rachel Snyder, Hoang-Kim Vu; Archaeology: Anthony Sutter
+2009 Anthropology: Lauren Deal, Rachel Snyder, and Hoang-Kim Vu; Archaeology: Anthony Sutter

-2008 Anthropology: Jessica Calvanico; Archaeology: Robyn Le Blanc; Biological Anthropology: Lance Levenson, Lia Schwartz
+2008 Anthropology: Jessica Calvanico; Archaeology: Robyn Le Blanc; Biological Anthropology: Lance Levenson and Lia Schwartz

 2007 Anthropology: Joanna Brucker; Biological Anthropology: Carolyn Thimot